 The board of directors approved a stock option plan (the "Plan") effective November 1, 2003, pursuant to which directors, officers, employees and consultants of the Company are eligible to receive grants of options for the Company's common stock.
 The Plan expires on November 1, 2023.
 Up to 10% of the Company's then outstanding common stocks were reserved for issuance under the plan.
-As of December 31, 2010, 779,200 shares of common stock under the options plan remained available.
+As of December 31, 2011, 80,100 shares of common stock under the options plan remained available.
 Each stock option entitles its holder to purchase one share of common stock of the Company.
 Options may be granted for a term not exceeding 10 years from the date of grant.
 The Plan is administered by the board of directors.

-The Company did not grant any stock options in 2008 and 2010.
 In January 2009, the Company granted 1,708,500 options to directors, officers and certain employees with an exercise price of \$1.60, being the quoted market price of the Company's shares at the time of grant.
 These options vest in installments from January 10, 2010 to April 10, 2012 and expire on January 10, 2014.
+The Company did not grant any stock options in 2010.
+In December 2011, the Company granted 767,000 options to employees with an exercise price of \$2.37, being the quoted market price of the Company's shares at the time of grant.
+These options vest in installments from December 26, 2012 to March 26, 2015, and expire on December 25, 2017.